gearglow/ReptiliaWithATwist/The List.md

 Moody nodded at him.
 "Aye, that'd be one.
 Five points.
 Weasley, right?
 Your da would know all about that one, lad.
 Gave the Ministry no end of trouble during the war."
 He stunned a spider from the jar, laying it on his desk.
 "Needs to be a bit bigger so you lot can all see. _Engorgio!_"

-The spider grey to the size of a small dog, causing Ron to whimper.
+The spider grew to the size of a small dog, causing Ron to whimper.

 "The Imperius curse allows the caster to completely control the target," Moody lectured.
 "Like so. _Imperio!_"